-If the realm is a KILE implementation that uses Active Directory for the account database, the server SHOULD ensure that the msDS-SupportedEncryptionTypes attribute ([MS-ADA2] section 2.465) of its account object is set to the value of SupportedEncryptionTypes (section 3.1.1.5).
+If the realm is a KILE implementation that uses Active Directory for the account database, the server SHOULD ensure that the msDS-SupportedEncryptionTypes attribute ([MS-ADA2] section 2.473) of its account object is set to the value of SupportedEncryptionTypes (section 3.1.1.5).

-When an application server is running under the machine account and NRPC is supported on the machine, the server calls NetrLogonGetDomainInfo ([MS-NRPC] section 3.4.5.2.9) with the Level parameter set to 1 and WkstaBuffer.WorkstationInfo.KerberosSupportedEncryptionTypes set to zero.
+When an application server is running under the machine account and NRPC is supported on the machine, the server calls NetrLogonGetDomainInfo ([MS-NRPC] section 3.4.5.2.9) with the Level parameter set to 1 and WkstaBuffer.WorkstationInfo.KerberosSupportedEncryptionTypes set to zero..
+If the WkstaBuffer.WorkstationInfo.KerberosSupportedEncryptionTypes returned is not equal to SupportedEncryptionTypes (section 3.1.1.5), then LDAP is used to update the setting:

-- 1. Establish an LDAP connection with server information set to NULL ([MS-ADTS] section 7.1). - Perform an LDAP modify operation to set the msDS-SupportedEncryptionTypes attribute ([MS-ADA2] section 2.465) of the computer account object to the value of SupportedEncryptionTypes (section 3.1.1.5).
+- 1. Establish an LDAP connection with server information set to NULL ([MS-ADTS] section 7.1). - Perform an LDAP modify operation to set the msDS-SupportedEncryptionTypes attribute ([MS-ADA2] section 2.473) of the computer account object to the value of SupportedEncryptionTypes (section 3.1.1.5).